diferviec/diferviec/README.md

 ## Featured projects
 ### 🚍 Transport Validation Analysis
-Analysis of ticket validations and travel patterns using Python and SQL.
+Analysis of ticket validations and travel patterns using Python.
-Focus on hourly demand, station usage, and anomaly detection.
+Focus on hourly demand, station usage.

 ### ⚙️ Operational Automation Scripts
 A collection of Python scripts to automate data extraction, cleaning,